 In this tutorial I’ll be demonstrating how you can create vector halftones using Adobe Illustrator.
 We’ll be using the built-in effect that allows you to create raster halftone patterns, then vectorizing them with the Image Trace feature.

 This was taken from a tutorial I recently created for YouTube where I demonstrate how to create a comic book style logo with Illustrator.
 One of the steps was to create a halftone pattern for the background of the logo.
-You can watch the video tutorial for that at the top of the page if you’d like!
+You can watch the video tutorial for that below if you’d like!
 It’s similar to a past tutorial where I demonstrated how to do the same for Inkscape.

 Create Vector Halftones with Adobe Illustrator